-33 Check the clutch yoke free travel To avoid risk of the clutch slipping, the clutch yoke free travel should be checked and adjusted if necessary every 10 000 km (6000 miles).
-If the clutch does not disengage in a satisfactory manner, the free travel of the clutch pedal should also be checked.
+33 Check the release arm free travel To avoid risk of the clutch slipping, the release arm free travel should be checked and adjusted if necessary every 10 000 km (6000 miles).
 For data see page 59.
 The clutch should be checked and adjusted at a workshop which has the proper equipment.